Menu

 Register

-Join the Illinois Forestry Association for a free spring field day at Antler Ridge, a 245-acre privately owned property in east-central Illinois that blends active forest management, prairie restoration, and wildlife habitat enhancement.
+Join the Illinois Forestry Association for a morning of exploration at Antler Ridge, a 245-acre privately owned property in east-central Illinois.
+Owned by Alva and Elsie Miller since 2001, this site is a premier example of how active forest management, prairie restoration, and wildlife habitat enhancement work in harmony.

 Powered by Wild Apricot Membership Software